Rath2601/core_java/memory_mgmt.md

 ### **Memory Leak**:

 **Memory leak is a situation where where there are objects present in the heap that are no longer used, but the garbage collector is unable to remove them from memory.**

+The potential areas of memory leak are
+1. Static References
+2. listeners and callback
+3. cached objects
+4. Improper use of collections
+5. unclosed resources
+6. Inner class.